webeet-io/_onboarding/src/content/docs/onboarding/swe/resources/resources-git-for-onboarding.md

 3.  **Initial Push of your Local `main` Branch to Portfolio:**
     Your local `main` branch will reflect the clean initial setup.
 Push this to your personal GitHub repo.
     ```bash
+    # Make sure you're on branch main
+    git switch main
+    # Set branch 'main' on the remote we named 'portfolio' as the upstream
     git push -u portfolio main
     ```
     This ensures your `main` branch on your personal GitHub is set up as your portfolio's base.
-4.  **Repeat for your `insta-clone-react-frontend` repository:** Navigate into your frontend project directory (e.g., `cd insta-clone-react-frontend`).
+4.  **Repeat for your `insta-clone-react-frontend` repository:** Once you've created your frontend project directory, navigate into it (e.g., `cd insta-clone-react-frontend`).
 Then, add both remotes:
     - **Add your Personal Portfolio Remote:**
       ```bash
       git remote add portfolio https://github.com/<your-github-username>/insta-clone-frontend